aragon/aragon-wiki/docs/dev/AragonOS.md

 kernel.setAppCode(bytes32 appId, address appCode)
 ```

 This action updates the implementation code registered for a given `appId`, such that all future calls to the app will use the new app code.

-Note that this effectively upgrades the app in all organizations that depend on the same Kernel.
+If multiple app instances are installed for the given `appId`, they are all updated at the same time with this action.

 Note that all calls to an app will fail if an `appId` has not been set for its `appCode`.

 ## 3. Initialization